Bizarre Guns: 6 of the Strangest Firearms Ever Made

 Bizarre Guns: Military Firearms

 1. The Krummlauf (STG-44) Assault Rifle

 Krummlauf means “curved barrel,” and refers to a barrel-and-periscopic-sight combination with a 30-degree bend that could be fitted to a standard Sturmgewehr 44 assault rifle.
-It allowed the gun to shoot around corners without exposing the shooter, and was intended for tank crews.
+It allowed this bizarre gun to shoot around corners without exposing the shooter, and was intended for tank crews.

 As World War II progressed, infantrymen were increasingly able to take out panzers on a regular basis if they could get right up to the tank and did not care especially about surviving.

 German tanks counted on their own infantry to keep potential heroes out of range, and if this didn’t work out, they hosed down each other’s hulls.
 But sometimes that was not enough.
 Thus, the idea for the Krummlauf.
 A tank commander could unbutton his hatch, shoot whoever was trying to blow him up, and button up again, all without being exposed to bullets and other inconveniences.